MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-move-configure-or-delete-components-on-form.md

 1. In the form preview, select an existing column.
 1. In the property pane, under the **Components** area, select **+ Component**.
 1. The **Add component** dialog displays a list of components that are available for the current column type.
 Hover over a component in the list to see a preview image, description, and other details of that component.
-1. In the **Add component** dialog, search or scroll to find the required component to add and then select it.
+1. In the **Add component** dialog, search, or scroll to find the required component to add and then select it.
    In most cases, a dialog is displayed to configure the properties of the component.
 Ensure that all the required properties of the component have been configured.
 1. In the dialog to configure the properties of the component, under **Show component on**, the **Web**, **Mobile**, and **Tablet** options are selected by default to ensure the component is used when the form is displayed on the web, mobile app, and tablet app.
 Based on the requirements some of these options to limit the usage of the component can be cleared.
 1. Select  **Done**.